Learn the Answers to Our Most Frequently Asked Questions

 Invisalign's clear custom aligners are designed to shift your teeth by tiny increments as your treatment progresses.
 You will wear each aligner for approximately two weeks before it is replaced by the next one in your series.

 This process will continue until your teeth are in their prescribed, corrected positions and your treatment is complete.
-The duration of your Invisalign treatment will be determined by Dr. Maier or Dr. Phillips based on the specific needs of your smile.
+The duration of your Invisalign treatment will be determined by Dr. Maier based on the specific needs of your smile.

 - How long does Invisalign treatment take?